knative/eventing/support/COMMUNITY_CONTACTS.md

 We seed this rotation with all approvers from all the Eventing workgroups, excluding productivity.
 If you are no longer active in Knative, or if you are contributing on personal capacity and do not have time to contribute in the rotation, feel free to send a PR to remove yourself.
+Similarly you can trade your timeslot with others by sending PRs.

 - evankanderson
 - grantr